 The term EFT Tapping refers to the Emotional Freedom Techniques (EFT).
 EFT is a body-mind energetic clearing technique that was developed by Gary Craig to help people overcome unresolved emotions that are stored in our energy system and thus creating negative impacts in our current lives.

 Watch EFT Founder Gary Craig’s introductory video here:

-EFT belongs to a category of interventions that are known as energy psychology (EP), and while EP is evidence-supported by over 200 research studies, it is not yet an evidence-based method, so it is still considered experimental.
-That being said, the Association of Comprehensive Energy Psychology (ACEP) has successfully campaigned to have EFT (and other EP methods) accepted as continuing education for members of the American Psychological Association and other professional organizations.
-Due to this, EFT is often used by licensed mental health professionals in dealing with severe trauma or other diagnosable mental health conditions and has been proven to be highly effective for PTSD, depression, anxiety disorders, food cravings and addictive behaviour and pain.
+EFT belongs to a category of interventions that are known as energy psychology (EP), and is considered to be an evidence-based method supported by over 275 peer-reviewed publications.
+The Association of Comprehensive Energy Psychology (ACEP-my certifying body) has successfully campaigned to have EFT (and other EP methods) accepted as continuing education for members of the American Psychological Association and other professional organizations.
+EFT is often used by licensed mental health professionals in dealing with severe trauma or other diagnosable mental health conditions and has been proven to be highly effective for PTSD, depression, anxiety disorders, food cravings and addictive behaviour and pain.
 To see the impressive collection of scientific evidence supporting the use and application of EFT and other energy psychology tools check out this page on the ACEP website.

-In the twenty years since EFT’s inception in the late 1990’s, it has evolved and been refined by Gary Craig and his daughter Tina Craig and has become a very effective tool that can be used both as a self-help method and also as an intervention for professional coaches and therapists.
+Since EFT’s inception in the late 1990’s, it has evolved and been refined by Gary Craig and his daughter Tina Craig and has become a very effective tool that can be used both as a self-help method and also as an intervention for professional coaches and therapists.

 For those of us that aren’t suffering from serious disorders of thought or mental health conditions, EFT is an extremely safe and effective tool to quickly and permanently dissipate negative emotional reactions to events from our past.
-Gold Standard EFT, as taught by Gary and Tina Craig is built on the premise that unresolved emotional issues from our past have a negative impact on our current life as well as our health.
+Gold Standard EFT is based on the premise that unresolved emotional issues from our past have a negative impact on our current life as well as our health.
 When we release old hurts, angers, losses or false beliefs about ourselves and others, the quality of our life and our health, improves substantially.